A Love Letter to You 3

-A Love Letter to You 3 is the third commercial mixtape by American rapper Trippie Redd.
+A Love Letter to You 3 (often abbreviated as ALLTY3) is the third commercial mixtape by American rapper Trippie Redd.
+It is also the third installment in the A Love Letter to You mixtape series.
 It was released on November 9, 2018, by Caroline Distribution.
-It is the third release in his A Love Letter to You series, of which began in May 2017.
-The mixtape features collaborations with YoungBoy Never Broke Again, Juice Wrld, and Tory Lanez, among others.
-It is supported by the lead single "Topanga", for which a music video was released on October 30.
+The project features guest appearances from Emani22, Kodie Shane, Baby Goth, YoungBoy Never Broke Again, Nel-Denarro, Juice Wrld, Tory Lanez and Elliott Trent.
+Production was primarily handled by OZ, who produced half of the sixteen tracks.
+The mixtape also features production from Chopsquad DJ, Honorable C.N.O.T.E., and Diplo, among others.

+A Love Letter to You 3 sees Trippie Redd blend cloud rap and emo rap to explore emotional vulnerability, heartbreak, and self-destruction.
+One critic wrote: "ALLTY3 finds the rising star contemplating newer and deeper emotions, reflecting on his positionality at the vanguard of the new school... and exploring new musical genres and styles".
+The mixtape was supported by its lead and sole single, "Topanga", for which a music video was released on October 30, 2018.
+Despite minimal promotion, the record project was a commercial success, debuting at number three on the US Billboard 200 chart with 84,000 first-week album-equivalent units.
+It was also widely praised by critics.
+On October 8, 2020, A Love Letter to You 3 was certified Gold by the Recording Industry Association of America (RIAA).
+On November 9, 2022, the mixtape's certification was upgraded to Platinum.

 Background and recording

 Trippie Redd stated on his social media that he recorded the album in two weeks "right after Life's a Trip", and called it "lowkey better".
 Speaking about the mixtape to Zane Lowe on Beats 1, Trippie Redd said: "The way I set up my projects, I put the first track to the last track.
 If you listen to it from start to finish, that's how I put it together.
 It's art, it's not anything to play with."
 On the content of A Love Letter to You 3, Trippie Redd told Lowe: "It has some stuff about relationships, but that's life.
 'Toxic Waste' is about a toxic relationship.
 What you hear is mixed — everybody has to mix their vocals for how it's supposed to sound.
 When I record, I do use autotune, but I don't use it how people use it.
 I like samples a lot."